synadia-io/nex/README.md

 ## Prerequisites
 ### Taskfile
-NEX uses [Task](https://taskfile.dev) for building, testing, and releasing.
+Nex uses [Task](https://taskfile.dev) for building, testing, and releasing.
 You can install Task by following the instructions [here](https://taskfile.dev/installation)

 ### Protobuf
-NEX relies on Protobuf for defining the API and messages.
+Nex relies on Protobuf for defining the API and messages.
 While many linux distros have Protobuf available in their package repositories, it is recommended to install the latest version from the official releases.
 You can find the latest release [here](https://github.com/protocolbuffers/protobuf/releases)